scailable/sclbl-tutorials/sclbl-pytorch-onnx/README.md

 <a name="ONNX"></a>

 # 2. PyTorch to ONNX
-Where the previous section offered a basic overview of generic PyTorch modeling, the current section demonstrates how to convert any PyTorch model to the open ONNX format.
+The current section demonstrates how to convert any PyTorch model to the open ONNX format.
 To quote [ONNX.ai](https://onnx.ai/):

 > **ONNX is an open format built to represent machine learning models.** ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.
 >